OneKey-Network/addressability-framework/mvp-spec/publishers-requirements.md

 ### Step 5: Receive Transmission Responses

-The Receiver of the Transmission Requests answers back with Transmission Responses.
-Those Transmission Responses are included in the usual response of an inventory offer.
-Each Transmission Response doesn't necessary have a Transmission Response.
-Indeed, only the Transmission Response that participated in the generation of the Addressable Content is required.
+Whenever making use of the User Id and Preferences, the receiver of a Transmission Request must answer back with Transmission Responses.
+Those Transmission Responses must be included and bound to the bid response.

 A Transmission Response is composed as followed: